 Rich Products Ltd –Gender Pay Gap Reporting Snapshot Date April 23

 We are an employer required by law to carry out Gender Pay reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 This involves carryng out calculations that show the difference between the average earnings of men and women in our organisation: it will not involve publishing individual employee’s data.

-We are required to publish the results on our website and a government website.
-This information below is based on data as at the 5th April 2018.
-At this date Rich employed 319 employees, 58% being male and 42% being female.
+We are not required to publish the results on our website and a government website, but do so voluntarily.
+This information below is based on data as at the 05th April 2023.
+At this date Rich employed 204 employees, 54% being male and 46% being female.

-Mean hourly pay difference between male and female employees is 2.4%.
-This means that men are paid 2.4% more than females.
+Mean hourly pay difference between male and female employees is 3.9%, this means that males are paid 3.9% more than females.

-Median hourly pay difference between male and female employees is 0%.
-This means that there is no difference between male and female employees.
+Median hourly pay difference between male and female employees is 4.3%, this means that males are paid 4.3% more than females

-Mean bonus difference beween male and female employees is 90%.
-This means that men have received a 90% higher bonus than females.
+Mean bonus difference beween male and female employees is -43.79%, this means that males have received 43.79% less bonus than females.